matt-graham/matt-graham.github.io/slides/ad/slides.md

 ## JAX

-JAX is a recently released Python library which is in some senses a successor to Autograd.
+JAX is a (relatively) recently released Python library which is in some senses a successor to Autograd.

 Started as a research project in Google by a group including two of the key Autograd contributors, Matt Johnson and Dougal Maclaurin. <!-- .element: class="fragment" data-fragment-index="1" -->